 Above: This view gives a sense of the enormous size of the Titanic.

-175 - the height, in feet, measured from the top of the funnels to the keel (53.3 metres).
+175 feet - Titanic's height measured from the top of the funnels to the keel, also referred to as the hull (53.3 metres).

 1,328 - the difference in tonnage between Titanic and her sister ship Olympic (resulting from the increased size of her deck houses and other external additions).

-92 x 114 - the dimensions, in feet (width x length), of the largest room on the ship, the first class dining saloon on deck D.
+92 x 114 feet - the dimensions (width x length) of the largest room on the ship, the first class dining saloon on deck D.

 1,116 - the number of portholes (also called 'sidelights') in Titanic's hull.